Sterling Shepard, Brandon Marshall suffer injuries

-Already working their way through a dysfunctional offense, the Giants watched two of their top three receivers go down on a single drive Sunday.
+Already working their way through a dysfunctional offense, the Giants watched their top receivers go down on a single drive Sunday.

 Brandon Marshall was carted off the field after attempting an acrobatic sideline grab with just a few minutes to go in the first half.
 Before that, Giants wideout Sterling Shepard had to be carried by members of the training staff to the bench.

-Note: UPDATE: And if things couldn't get any worse, star wideout Odell Beckham, Jr. was carted off the field with an ankle injury during the fourth quarter.